cda-tum/mqt/docs/handbook/02_simulation.md

 circ.draw(output="mpl", style="iqp")
 ```

-Then the following listing demonstrates how to simulate this circuit using DDSIM as a backend for IBM Qiskit:
+The following listing demonstrates how to simulate this circuit using DDSIM as a backend for IBM Qiskit:

 ```{code-cell} ipython3
 from mqt.ddsim import DDSIMProvider